ian-yc-kim/nt_echo_svc/API.md

 Notes

-The wording above matches the service's custom exception handlers and unit tests.
-Keep these messages unchanged to preserve backward compatibility for clients.
+- Keep the exact error message text as-is to preserve backward compatibility for clients.
+- The documented endpoint path is POST /api/echo (router path /echo with app prefix /api).